1: How to Fix Broken Links After Migration

 At WPRiders, we have extensive experience in migrating websites, particularly those built on WordPress.
 One common issue we encounter during migrations is broken links.
 These occur because URLs within the site’s content still point to the old domain, leading to 404 errors and broken navigation.
 To ensure a smooth migration and proper functioning of the site, fixing these broken links is very important.
 Here’s the systematic approach we follow at WPRiders:

 One of the most effective methods we use to fix broken links is to perform a search and replace directly in the database.
 For this, we rely on the Search Replace DB tool, which is highly popular for PHP and MySQL-based websites.
-This tool allows us to scan the entire database for instances of the old domain (e.g., https://olddomain.com
+This tool allows us to scan the entire database for instances of the old domain (e.g., https://olddomain.com) and replace them with the new domain (e.g., https://newdomain.com).

 At WPRiders, we also emphasize testing after the migration is complete.
 This includes checking for broken links manually and with automated tools to ensure that everything works as expected.
 We typically: